ArcBlock/forge-cli-handbook/src/5-manipulate-wallets-accounts/on-chain-accounts/index.md

 ---
-title: 'Working with on chain accounts'
+title: Working with on chain accounts
-description: 'Working with on chain accounts'
+description: Working with on chain accounts
 keywords: 'forge, forge-cli'
-author: 'wangshijun'
+author: wangshijun
-category: 'book'
+category: handbook
-layout: 'documentation'
+layout: documentation
 tags:
-  - 'forge'
+  - forge
 ---

 ## Working with on chain accounts